copperwater/xNetHack/doc/xnh-changelog-7.0.md

     default ASCII symbol of " " but will hopefully allow players who wish to define it as something else to show it less ambiguously than if it were cyan.
+- The Vlad's Tower branch now has a fourth level: a deep perilous chasm beneath the tower proper consisting mostly of air terrain.
+The level beneath it is the level in Gehennom containing the stairs to the tower.
+There are a couple demons and several vampires and vampire leaders inhabiting this area.

 ### Interface changes